 - Once you get to your NAT entry point and for each subsequent position report, select “Pilot” and select “Position Report”.

 - Fill in your position report and click “Submit Position Report”.
 You may receive confirmation via the network that your position report has been received.
 FOR YOUR FIRST POSITION REPORT, you may see a reduced list of table entries for making the position report – in this case, fill in the fields and submit, then submit your full position report on the next page.
 A small glitch!

 A quick tip: the TMI is found on the link we gave for the NAT tracks.

 - Go to the bathroom and take some food and water supplies with you for the first 3 hours of flight.
 It is not acceptable to be AFK when in a position to receive new instructions at any moment!
 During the crossing of the Atlantic, you will have plenty of time to go to the bathroom between each position report.

 - Take time to configure your sim.
 There is nothing worse than realizing upon landing you forgot to activate the scenery.
 Our advice?
 Do it the day before, it will save you a lot of stress on the day of the event.

 - Update what needs to be.
 AIRAC, charts, addons … make sure everything works and has been tested beforehand.

 - Use a pencil and paper.
 Write down information.
-Receiving a new squawk, or an amended clearance ?
-Write it down, then aknowledge, then change the box.
-It’s better to loose 5 seconds replying with the correct information than to have the ATC repeat each instruction twice.
+Receiving a new squawk, or an amended clearance?
+Write it down, then acknowledge, then change the box.
+It’s better to lose 5 seconds replying with the correct information than to have the ATC repeat each instruction twice.

 - Virtual fuel is cheap.
 There WILL be delays.
 Expect long taxi times, and maybe an hour or more of holding upon arrival.
 Plan wide margins, so instead of being a burden for ATC, you become one of those reliable pilots who can comply with any instruction and relieve the workload of the friendly volunteer at the other end of the mike.